githubsandy/observability-suite/opensource-observability-package/Document/Technical-design-document.md

 ---

-## Executive Summary
+## Summary

-The Enterprise Observability Stack is a comprehensive, infrastructure-agnostic monitoring solution designed to provide complete **Logs + Metrics + Traces (L.M.T)** observability for Kubernetes environments.
-This document outlines the technical architecture, design decisions, and implementation details of a production-ready observability platform that scales from basic monitoring to enterprise-grade operations.
+The Enterprise Observability Stack is a comprehensive, infrastructure monitoring solution designed to provide complete **Logs + Metrics + Traces (L.M.T)** observability for Kubernetes environments.
+This document outlines the technical architecture, design decisions, and implementation details of observability platform that scales from basic monitoring to enterprise-grade operations.

 ### Key Innovations